How to Add a New Page in a Document

 What does the "Add New Page" feature do?

-The Add New Page feature lets you insert one or more new pages into a document—either appended to the end or placed between existing pages—so you can expand sections, separate content logically, and keep multi‑page documents better organized.
+The Add New Page feature inserts one or more blank or duplicated pages into your document so you can expand sections, separate content logically, and keep multi-page documents organized.

 Where in the document can I add new pages?

 You can add a page at the very end of the document or insert pages between any two existing pages.
-The option is available inside the editor toolbar or page controls where you can find an Insert/Add Page action.
+The Insert/Add Page action is usually available in the editor toolbar, the page thumbnails view, or a page-level menu so you can choose the exact location to add new content.

 How do I add a new page to the end of my document?

-Open the document in the Document Editor, navigate to the end of the document, then use the editor's Add/Insert Page control (often in the toolbar or page menu).
-The new page will be appended and inherit the document's active template and formatting.
+Open the document in the editor, navigate to the end, and use the Add/Insert Page control (often found in the toolbar or page menu).
+The new page will be appended to the document and will typically inherit the document's active template and formatting so it matches the rest of your quote or proposal.

 How do I insert a new page between two existing pages?

-Open the document in the editor, locate the page boundary where you want the new page, and use the Insert/Add Page option for that location.
-Many editors let you right‑click a page thumbnail or use a page menu to insert pages between current pages—check your page view or thumbnails for an Insert command.
+Open the editor, locate the page boundary or the thumbnail of the page after which you want the new page to appear, then choose the Insert/Add Page option for that location.
+Many editors let you right-click a page thumbnail or use a page-level menu to insert a page directly between current pages.

 Can I duplicate or copy an existing page when adding a new page?